rednafi/rednafi.com/content/python/exitstack.md

 This example creates two in-memory temporary file instances with `tempfile.SpooledTemporaryFile`.
 The `SpooledTemporaryFile` can be used as a context manager.
-However, instead of nesting the two instances, I'm using `ExitStack.enter_context` method to enter into the context manager without explicitly using the `with` statement.
+However, instead of nesting the two instances, I'm using `ExitStack.enter_context` to enter into the context manager without explicitly using the `with` statement.
 This `.enter_context` method ensures that the `__exit__` method of the respective context managers will be called properly at the end of the `main()` function run.

 Then in the body of the `ExitStack`, we're writing some content to the first in-memory file and then copying the content to the other in-memory file.
 If we had to open and manage even more context managers, in this way, we'd be able to that without crating any additional nestings.

 ## Applying multiple patches as context managers